Real Life Connections: The Respective Journeys of Two Actalent Engineers in the Medical Device Industry

 "It was just a personal decision my husband and I made that we thought was important," she said.
 "We wanted to be safe, but I wanted to spend time with my baby girl, my family.
 So, I actually took the time to do that."

 Karishma continued to study industry trends.
 She also completed a 6-week internship focused on project management.
 There’d be no lag when she was ready to return.
 There’d also be no rush to take a role unless it was the right fit.

 “After about a year I felt ready to return to the workforce,” she said.
 "I slowly started looking at what was out there.
 Now that I had a baby, I wanted to see what roles would suit me best."

 More than ever, having the flexibility to balance her home and work life would be crucial.

 "Around March of 2021 Laura Fashinpaur from Actalent contacted me," Karishma remembers.
 "We talked about my experience and the type of roles I was looking for, and right away she had several opportunities she thought would be great for me."

 Karishma was hoping for a part-time role to start, but there weren’t any available.
 “Laura told me, ‘We think you have great experience and would love to have you join us.
 When you’re ready for full-time, let me know.’”

 After giving it some thought, Karishma reached out to Laura again in July 2021.
 She was ready.

-Actalent quickly found her an ideal role on a supplier harmonization project.
-It involved standardizing and verifying quality processes of all vendors -- much like her prior robotics job.
+Actalent quickly found her an ideal role on a supplier harmonisation project.
+It involved standardising and verifying quality processes of all vendors -- much like her prior robotics job.
 And it was remote.
 Laura set up the interview with the client.
 It went great.
 Karishma had a good feeling about Actalent and the client.
 That, she said, was because of Laura.